North Korea says it won’t give Trump a summit for free

 Working-level talks last month in Sweden broke down over what the North Koreans described as the Americans’ “old stance and attitude.”

-North Korea last week said the United States has proposed a resumption of the stalled nuclear negotiations in December.
-North Korean negotiator Kim Myong Gil didn’t clearly say whether the North would accept the supposed U.S. offer and said the country has no interest in talks if they are aimed at buying time without discussing solutions.
+North Korea last week said the United States has proposed a resumption of negotiations in December.
+Kim Myong Gil, who was the North’s main negotiator for the Stockholm talks, didn’t clearly say whether the North would accept the supposed U.S. offer and said the country has no interest in talks if they are aimed at buying time without discussing solutions.

 He said North Korea isn’t willing to make a deal over “matters of secondary importance,” such as possible U.S. offers to formally declare an end to the 1950-53 Korean War, which was halted by a cease-fire, not a peace treaty, or establish a liaison office between the countries.